Thanks for being here.

 What do we already have?

--We already have all the services of the Sunshine House.
+-We already have all the services of the Sunshine House, including Meals on Wheels.

 -Potential Staff.
 We have excellent pipeline because of the Sul Ross nursing and high school CNA programs.